 Running with a passion is an incredible thing, but for Eric Gudde, he’s also running on a mission.
-Gudde is committing his 40th birthday to a 40-mile run to raise awareness and funds for safe water through Healing Waters International.
+Gudde is committing his 40th birthday to a 40-mile, safe water run to raise awareness and funds for safe water through Healing Waters International.

 Gudde teaches technology, graphic design, and more at Frontenac High School in Frontenac, Kansas.
 His lessons are informative and educational, but also inspirational.
 A class with Gudde often involves learning about one of his greatest principles—compassion for others.

 In one class exercise, he asked his students to walk carrying 40 pounds of water to simulate the long walk for water too many people make in impoverished countries around the world.
 He also inspires his students to participate in fundraisers with the goal of giving more communities access to safe water.

 “The students worked on learning photography, engineering, graphic design, and marketing.
 They learned most about teamwork and setting goals,” he said of the Water Project his students completed in his class.
 “They set a goal of raising $500 as a group.
 They sold T-shirts, pledged to run/walk with me in March and took in donations.
 Together, they raised $800.”

 In another project, Gudde asked his technology students to build robots capable of traveling over a bridge to collect water, then travel back across.
 “This represents women and children getting water,” he said.
 “During this challenge, they must research about the problem.
 They then use their marketing/photography skills to create a fundraiser.”

 Gudde inspires his students to demonstrate compassion and caring for others they have never met.
 And this month, he is living out those same principles when he spends his 40th birthday running 40 miles to raise funds for Healing Waters International

 “This has been almost a year in the making,” Gudde said.
 “I need to run 40 miles on my 40th birthday,”